 Flight Crew Members are part of a conservation-focused job corps for young adults and will receive 8-weeks of paid, hands-on work experience in wildlife conservation, recreation, and environmental education.
 Please note that due to the COVID-19 pandemic, we are unsure whether Little Creek Summer Camp will take place during the summer of 2021.
 However, if that is the case, the Flight Crew program will be modified and continue to take place.

-For the first 5 weeks of Flight Crew 2020, Crew Members will receive training in water conservation, wildlife conservation, and land restoration and will participate in local conservation projects.
+For the half of the summer, Crew Members will receive training in water conservation, wildlife conservation, and land restoration and will participate in local conservation projects.
 Crew Members will network with environmental organization professionals and explore career opportunities.
 In addition, Crew Members will utilize the conservation knowledge gained to learn how to facilitate environmental education programs.
 This will allow Crew Members to become stewards of tomorrow by educating others about conservation issues in our region.

-For the final 3 weeks, Members will transition into a role serving as camp counselors for Little Creek Summer Camp (LCSC).
+During the second part of the summer, Members will transition into a role serving as camp counselors for Little Creek Summer Camp (LCSC).
 Flight Crew Members will utilize their experiences and training to facilitate outdoor education programs to youth ranging from 3rd to 5th grade in the Ferguson-Florissant School District.
 Crew Members will enthusiastically help campers develop their outdoor skills through activities like turtle tracking, archery, campfire cooking, canoeing, nature hikes, and more.
 Working in small group settings, the Crew Members will serve as a positive role model, have a genuine interest in the campers, foster the campers’ curiosity of nature and the outdoors, and create fond and lasting memories of a real summer camp experience.